TarasKindrat/Demo2/README.md

 # Demo2
-- use Terraform to create infrastructure
+- use Terraform from Teamcity to create infrastructure
-- use Ansible to install Docker
+- use Ansible to install Docker (Terraform provision)
-- use Docker to build and run apps from microservices-demo
+- use Teamcity to build and run apps from microservices-demo